BartoszDabek/bdabek.pl/posts/personal-goals/short-notes/2019_short_notes.md

 23/11/2019
 ---
 It was another day of study - I spent almost the whole Saturday learning.
 In the evening I went out to the swimming pool with my cousin 🏊.

+24/11/2019
+---
+I feel like I chose wrong today.
+My friend offered me to went out for a concert but I decided to stay home and do projects 🤔.
+It was wrong 	choice - next time I won't refuse!

+25/11/2019
+---
+I was so tired that I got up late 😴.
+I didn't feel well most of the day - I had a strange headache.
+Maybe it was unconscious stress before tomorrow?
+Tomorrow I'll teach again at the University of Technology about the object-oriented design patterns.

+26/11/2019
+---
+Mission accomplished 😎.
+I gave a lectures with a great success (I guess).
+95% of studens told they were glad about classes we had.
+I feel motivated to act now.
+In 2020 I have to do something to bring value for students (blog for studens, hmm?).

+27/11/2019
+---
+My alarm clock rule works!
+Keeping an alarm clock in the next room is a great idea 👍.
+Today I was in the office all day.
+After work I just ate something and went to sleep 😴.
+I was literally tired..

+28/11/2019
+---
+I had a quite nice day :).
+I'm not really sure what I can write after over a year of writing in here..
+My days are very often the same 🙄.
+What to write to get people being interested in? 🤔

+29/11/2019
+---
+Friiiday 😍.
+You know what?!
+I feel like I've already done most of the work...
+I mean: I don't have any urgent study projects or any urgent tasks at work.
+It feels good... freedom 👍.
+I'm slowly starting to think about planning 2020 - there's only a month left until the next year 😏.

+30/11/2019
+---
+I came up with some great ideas tonight 💡.
+One of them is to create a podcast in which I can talk with influencers (youtubers/streamers/others) about their lives.
+Another idea is more about me - I decided that in the last week of December I wouldn't write daily notes until the end of the year.
+Instead I'll read everything I wrote in 2019 and write a review of 2019 ✍️📓.